World’s rich floor it in post-pandemic luxury car rush | Malay Mail

 This week the historic British brand launched a yacht-inspired model, the “Boat Tail”, of which it has so far built just three units — and won’t reveal the price.

-Muller-Otvos says that the new car is “much more refined” than its last custom build, the Sweptail, which cost in the region of US$13 million.
+Muller-Otvos says that the new car is “much more refined” than its last custom build, the Sweptail, which cost in the region of US$13 million (RM53.7 million).

 Going to China